IBM/augmented-reality-powered-interior-decorator/README.md

 ### 4. Setup Poly Objects in Android Studio
 #### 4.1 Google Sceneform Tools Setup
-* Open the directory `FurnitureStore` in Android Studio.
+* Open the directory `FurnitureStoreApp` in Android Studio.

 * In Android Studio goto `File > Preferences > Plugins` and click on `Browse Repositories` button.